harbingerofme/DebugToolkit/README.md

 * "Artifacts"
 * **General**
+    * **3.3.1** Removed minirpclib as a dependency.
+[Learn how for your own mod here](https://github.com/risk-of-thunder/R2Wiki/wiki/Networking-with-Weaver---The-Unity-Way)
     * Updated for artifacts.
     * `give_money` is now compatible with ShareSuite's money sharing.
     * We did a lot of cleanup behind the scenes.
 You won't notice this (hopefully), but it makes everything easier to maintain.